backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 toc_icon: "hiking"
 ---

-If you live in Tennessee, like me, you'll probably agree that it would be VERY hard to not notice the recent growth of middle Tennessee.
-If you don't live in Tennessee, or have just been completely oblivious to this fact, you've come to the right place!
-Hopefully this post will help you see what I mean.
+If you live in Tennessee also, you'll most likely agree that it'd be impossible to ignore the recent growth of middle Tennessee.
+If you don't live in Tennessee (or have just been completely oblivious to this fact) you've come to the right place; hopefully this post will show you what I mean!

-If you're not interested in the whole journey, but only a specific section, I included some shortcuts for you on your right!
+If you're only interested in a specific section, I included some shortcuts for you to the right of this text!

 # The Data
-The Housing Price Index (HPI) data used in this project was collected by Zillow, which I queried from the Quandl database.
+The Housing Price Index (HPI) data used in this project was collected by Zillow, and can be found in the Quandl databases.

-All of the data on Quandl is open-source and can be easily obtained with a free account.
-To grab the data for all 95 Tennessee counties, the method I used was to query the data of each individual county by itteratively calling the quandl.get function on the respective URL's, and then joining them into a pandas dataframe along the way.
-Since all of the data was of the same measure, and just for one states counties, the URL's only differed by a 3-4 digit section which can easily be scraped from the documentation page.
+All of the data offered by Quandl is open-source, and can be easily obtained with a free account.
+To grab the data for all 95 Tennessee counties, the method I used was to query each individual county dataset by itteratively calling the quandl.get method on the respective URL's, and then joining them into a pandas dataframe at the end of each iteration.
+Since all of the data is of the same measure, and just for one states counties, the URL's only differed by a 3-4 digit section, which can easily be scraped from the documentation page.
 More information on this can be found here https://www.quandl.com/data/ZILLOW-Zillow-Real-Estate-Research/documentation.
-Note that if you wish to use this method, the column labels will just be URL's, so make sure to have the county names at hand and in the same order that you queried the data.
+Note that if you wish to use this method, the column labels will just be URL's, so make sure to have the county names at hand and in the same order that you queried the data!

 ## NaN Assessment
 From what I've seen, Zillow does a good job structuring their data and making it easily explorable.
 There wasn't much cleaning necessary for our datset to become workable except for assessing the NaN entries!
 A few of my columns were completely empty, and it turns out Zillow doesn't service those seven counties so I just dropped them from the dataframe.